 The following are some portions that stand out as a competitive edge to AEM.

-AEM’s built-in digital asset management functionality allows you to store content and visual assets on the cloud, allowing employees to access any project file from anywhere.
+AEM’s built-in digital asset management functionality allows you to store content and visual assets on the cloud so that your employees can access a project file from anywhere.
 It introduces the concept of centralized storage, thus adding greater efficiency to the business processes.
-DAM empowers editors to work on a comprehensive set of information per asset.
-It makes editing and publishing content a smooth and intuitive affair.
+DAM empowers editors to work on a comprehensive set of information per asset, making editing and publishing content a smooth affair.

 AEM creates a central environment for your content and assets, enabling editors to manage projects through a project dashboard.
-Each project is represented as a tile in the dashboard.
-AEM allows users to add information to their projects.
-Besides website and assets, you can enable adding details like external links, project information, team details, and other related tasks.
+Each project is represented as a tile in the dashboard where users can add information like external links, project information, team details, etc.

-A business’s marketing efforts aren’t limited to customer experience; it also includes analytics, creating campaigns, and expanding the customer base.
-Once you integrate Adobe Experience Cloud to Adobe Marketing Cloud, you secure your marketing efforts.
+A business’s marketing eff orts aren’t limited to customer experience; it also includes analytics, creating campaigns, and expanding the customer base.
+Once you integrate Adobe Experience Cloud to Adobe Marketing Cloud, you secure your marketing efforts, simplify workflows, and deliver high-quality content that is in sync with your goals.
 Also, you can integrate AEM with third-party tools and add robustness and extensibility to your marketing strategies.

-Whenever you’re uploading assets, you’d be asked for metadata and tags.
-Such information boosts the SEO and user experience of a website.
+Whenever you’re uploading assets, you’d be asked for metadata and tags required for SEO purposes.
 However, if you’re uploading hundreds of assets every day, it’s going to be too much of a task for you.
 It is where AEM can help you.
 AEM can detect the critical information associated with the content and then automatically fill in metadata and tags.
 You can edit the tags if you feel they’re not relatable.
-So, if you have a large volume to upload, AEM can speed up the process for you.

 Content is the backbone for any CMS.

-There is all types of content available in the DAM, including images, videos, and documents.
+There is all types of content available in the DAM – images, videos, and documents.
 The DAM structure permits editors to visualize how their project will look after designing.
 Along with this, you can use the building blocks to create extra content for the page.

 Designers can visualize certain content in web pages using pre-installed out-of-the-box components.
 The most significant advantage of using OTB components is faster deployment and lowered development cost.
 It means that the developer doesn’t have to code content blocks.
 Since it is an Adobe product, regular updates, including standard layout, forms creations, and workflows to collect, store, and manage data are a given.